“Let us come into his presence with thanksgiving; let us make a joyful noise to him with songs of praise!” – Psalm 95:2

 Once a year we make a huge effort to make sure everyone has a good Thanksgiving.

-I find it interesting that once a year we make a huge effort to make sure everyone has a good Thanksgiving!
-And while there’s nothing wrong with that – for, we surely need to be thankful for what our forefathers did for us, as well as for the many blessings we have as Americans – blessings that I’m afraid we’ve all taken for granted and can be lost in the blink of an eye.
-But I digress.
+And while there’s nothing wrong with that – we definitely need to be thankful for what our forefathers did for us, as well as for the many blessings we have as Americans…blessings that I’m afraid we’ve all taken for granted and can be lost in the blink of an eye.